microsoft/datascience4managers/README.md

 This is a non-programming workshop for business leaders and other people involved in managing products and making decisions based on data.
 The hands-on exercises require a web browser and Microsoft Excel.

+This contents is available in the repository [datascience4managers](https://github.com/microsoft/datascience4managers).

 ## Contents

 [Part 1](Part_1) - Learn how machine learning (ML) differs from traditional software engineering